 The latter part of the 1960s marked two very important events that continue to have a recurrent bearing on the global food security.
-One of them was characterized by the use of short-statured so-called high-yielding varieties and it went on to increase the food production by 10 folds.
-While all this, popularly summarized as the green revolution was going on, at the same time a vibrant new research field was ignited by the discovery that instead of fixing CO2 into a 3 carbon compound some plants proximally fix CO2 into a four-carbon compound and this concludingly marked the birth of C4photosynthesis.
+One of them was characterized by the use of short-statured so-called high yielding varieties and it went on to increase the food production by 10 folds.
+While all this, popularly summarized as green revolution, was going on at the same time a vibrant new research field was ignited by the discovery that instead of fixing CO2 into a 3 carbon compound some plants proximally fix CO2 into a four-carbon compound ( Hatch and Slack 1966, Hatch 2002) and this concludingly marked the birth of C4 photosynthesis.
 In the decades that followed, scientists discovered the underlying mechanisms how the pathway was partitioned between two morphologically different cell types and thus much biochemistry of C4 photosynthesis was unravelled.
 However, virtually nothing was known about the genetic patterns that underpinned this biochemistry.
 This was a time when the green revolution cultivars reached a yield barrier and that too at a time when 548 million people worldwide were undernourished.
-This was also the time when most of the C4models were displaying recalcitrance towards genetic manipulation and the scientists thought was limited by non-availability of high-throughput ‘omic’ sequences.
+This was also the time when most of the C4 models were displaying recalcitrance towards genetic manipulation and the scientists thought was limited by non-availability of high throughput ‘omic’ sequences.
 However, over the latter half of the last decade, there has been resurgence regarding this and hopes are green again for a second green revolution.
-By 2050, there would be 1309 Million Tonnes demand of rice and C3 rice even when best managed can yield only 915Million tonnes.
-This gap of 394MT between the supply and demand of food grains could only be resolved if our rice cultivars are performing the naturally selected better variant of photosynthesis i.e. through the C4 pathway.
+By 2050 there would be 1309 Million Tonnes demand of rice and C3 rice even when best managed can yield only 915Million tonnes.
+(C4C data) This gap of 394MT between the supply and demand of food grains and this could only be resolved if our rice cultivars are performing the naturally selected better variant of photosynthesis i.e. through the C4 pathway.

 Tit-Bits of Supercharged Photosynthesis ‘The C4 Pathway’

-In the normal C3 cycle (elucidated by Calvin and Benson in 1956) the Carbon dioxide that has been taken by plants combines with RUBP or Ribulose 1,5 Bisphosphate in presence of enzyme ribulose-1,5-bis-phosphate carboxylase/oxygenase (Rubisco) to fix the carbon dioxide into a three-carbon compound 3-phosphoglycerate (3PGA) which is then cycled to yield a molecule of sugar and at the same time regenerating the RUBP initially used.
+In the normal C3 cycle (elucidated by Calvin and Benson in 1956) n cycled to yield a molecule of sugar and at the same time regenerating the RUBP initially used.
+This is accomplished by a battery of enzymes which utilize the ATP and reducing equivalents generated earlier using sunlight.the Carbon dioxide that has been taken by plants combines with RUBP or Ribulose 1,5 Bisphosphate in presence of enzyme ribulose-1,5-bisphosphate carboxylase/oxygenase (Rubisco) to fix the carbon dioxide into a three-carbon compound 3-phosphoglycerate (3PGA) which is then cycled to yield a molecule of sugar and at the same time regenerating the RUBP initially used.
 This is accomplished by a battery of enzymes which utilize the ATP and reducing equivalents generated earlier using sunlight.